lucas-nelson/blake-talk-elixir-build/PITCHME.md

 Running on an AWS EC2 instance, the buildkite 'ci-tester-agent':

-1. pulls the newly build docker image from AWS ECR and runs it with a 'test' command to…
+1. pull the newly build docker image from AWS ECR and runs it with a 'test' command to…
 2. run the `scripts/docker/ci.sh`

 <small>